 For the female, polyandry helps ensure that her litter has the best possible selection of genes to help them survive whatever life throws at them.
 At the same time, it seems that a dog fox can be ‘duped’ into helping raise the litter even though only some of the cubs may be his.
 Indeed, the Bristol team observed that dominant males continued to provide food for the dominant vixen and her cubs, despite some of the cubs being the progeny of a rival male.
 This suggests that male foxes are unable to discriminate between the cubs that are theirs and those which aren't.

 The culmination of this observed polyandry seems to be linked to the patrimony of fox territory.
 It is not uncommon for successive generations to inherit the territories on which they were born, so the observed promiscuity is probably a strategy to counteract the problems that would arise from inbreeding (i.e. mating within the family group).

-During the early 2000s, for example, Peter Wandeler and his colleagues found that the foxes living in the Swiss city of Zurich interbred freely with those living in peripheral rural areas.
-Wandeler and his team did find a small tendency for urban foxes to breed preferentially with other urban animals and rural animals with other rural animals (probably more out of convenience than active desire), but overall the urban and rural populations were genetically only about 4% different from each other.
+During the early 2000s, Peter Wandeler and his colleagues found that the foxes living in the Swiss city of Zurich interbred freely with those living in peripheral rural areas.
+The researchers did find a small tendency for urban foxes to breed preferentially with other urban animals and rural animals with other rural animals, but this was probably as much out of convenience as preference.
+Overall, however, the urban and rural populations were genetically only about 4% different from one another.

 In the UK, a study by a team led by Graham Smith at the Food and Environment Research Agency (FERA) in York found the national fox population to be genetically well-mixed.
 In a 2015 paper, the scientists presented data showing an urban-rural difference of only around 5%.
 There was some clustering, foxes from East Anglia (Norfolk, Suffolk and Essex) were more similar to each other than those from elsewhere, as were those from southern Scotland and northern England, but overall the differentiation was low.